The park opens at 8 a.m. and closes at sunset.

 no longer than 6' in length.
 License required.

-trails, accessible picnic areas and portable restroom.
+Paved wheelchair-accessible trail, accessible picnic areas, and accessible portable restroom.

 Elizabeth Anne Perrone Dog Park